How To Choose The Right Cast-Iron Skillet Size? (7 Sizes)

 Summary

 What size cast-iron skillet should I buy?
-There are many different sizes, but there are only three sizes many home cooks consider.
-Namely, those are the eight-inch, ten-inch, and twelve-inch skillet.
+While various sizes are available, many home cooks typically consider three primary sizes.
+Namely, those are the 8-inch, 10-inch, and 12-inch skillets.

 As you might already know, no size would be perfect for everyone.
 There are many factors and considerations you have to take into account.
 The eight-inch, ten-inch, and twelve-inch skillets might be favored by many, but they might not be for you.
 We hope this little guide got to help you with this concern.